Naereen/web-sphinx/index.en.rst

 .. include:: .special.rst
 Who am I?
 ---------
-I am **Lilian Besson**, `student at ENS de Cachan <http://www.math.ens-cachan.fr/version-francaise/haut-de-page/annuaire/besson-lilian-128754.kjsp>`_, a *French* University, near Paris.
+Hello, I am **Lilian Besson**, (former) `student at "ENS de Cachan" <http://www.math.ens-cachan.fr/version-francaise/haut-de-page/annuaire/besson-lilian-128754.kjsp>`_, a *French* University specialized in training professors for superior studies, located near Paris.
-In 2013/2014, I prepared the (French) `agregation of Mathematics <http://agreg.org/>`_ exam (national competitive exam for "*Prep Schools*" teacher recrutment, with a major in Maths and a minor in Computer Science). `I have been ranked 23th  <http://agreg.org/ResultatsMerite2014.html>`_, for 275 available positions, for 795 candidates allowed to pass the oral exam (second step) in June and July 2014, and almost 1100 persons registered in October 2013.

-Since mid-July 2014, I live in India, `on the campus <https://goo.gl/maps/CcL2c>`_ of the new `Mahindra École Centrale <http://www.mahindraecolecentrale.edu.in/contact.html>`_ (Engineering College born from a parternship between the `Mahindra group <http://www.mahindra.com/>`_ and `École Centrale de Paris <http://www.ecp.fr/>`_).
+Since mid-July 2014, I live in India, `on the campus <https://goo.gl/maps/CcL2c>`_ of the new `Mahindra École Centrale <http://www.mahindraecolecentrale.edu.in/contact.html>`_ (Engineering College born from a partnership between the `Mahindra group <http://www.mahindra.com/>`_ and `École Centrale de Paris <http://www.ecp.fr/>`_).
-I am involved as an assistant professor, in charge of mathematics `tutorials <https://en.wikipedia.org/wiki/Tutorials#Tutorial_class>`_ (and also in Computer Science for the second semester!).
+I am involved as an assistant professor, in charge of `mathematics <http://www.mahindraecolecentrale.edu.in/portal/course/info.php?id=7>`_ `tutorials <https://en.wikipedia.org/wiki/Tutorials#Tutorial_class>`_ (and also in Computer Science for the second semester!).

 .. include:: whatsnew.en.rst

 Studies before 2014
 ^^^^^^^^^^^^^^^^^^^
+* In 2013/2014, I prepared the (French) `agregation of Mathematics <http://agreg.org/>`_ exam (national competitive exam for "*Prep Schools*" teacher recruitment, with a major in Maths and a minor in Computer Science). `I have been ranked 23th  <http://agreg.org/ResultatsMerite2014.html>`_, for 275 available positions, for 795 candidates allowed to pass the oral exam (second step) in June and July 2014, and almost 1100 persons registered in October 2013.

 * In 2012/2013, I did the first year of the **MPRI** (`Master of Science <https://en.wikipedia.org/wiki/Master_of_science>`_ specialized in theoretical research in Computer Science, in Paris) and also the first year of the `Master of Science`_ in fondamental mathematics of ÉNS Cachan, again both magna cum laude.